|

 bottoms below 0.00 and turns up, and sell when the indicator peaks above

 100.00 and turns down.
+You can also use

 the indicator by looking for divergence between the indicator and the